Looking for a fun kid’s activity this spring? These easy marshmallow pops are fun to make and decorate!

 I just love the colors on these marshmallow pops.
 So spring!
 So bouncy!
 So much chocolate!
 I may have eaten one around the marshmallow because after having so much fun decorating them, they were just as fun to eat.
 In fact, we made several to share with the neighborhood friends.

-Melting Chocolate (I used Dolci Frutta from the produce section because I like the taste over other chocolates but Merkens produce better melting consistency)
+- Melting Chocolate (I used Dolci Frutta from the produce section because I like the taste over other chocolates but Merkens produce better melting consistency) I am linking both for your reference.

 Slide the marshmallows down firmly on the pop sticks.